Jemurai/policy/Master_Security_Policy.md

 ## Audience

 Each policy shall have a specific audience that indicates who needs to be aware of the policy.
 It is expected that the audience for a given policy will be given training around the policy.
+[NIST800-53:AT-1](https://nvd.nist.gov/800-53/Rev4/control/AT-1), [NIST800-53:AT-3](https://nvd.nist.gov/800-53/Rev4/control/AT-3)

+In addition, {{company_name}} shall provide general security awareness training.
+[NIST800-53:AT-2](https://nvd.nist.gov/800-53/Rev4/control/AT-2)

+Training shall be tracked to ensure that employees and contractors have had appropriate direction around security.
+[NIST800-53:AT-4](https://nvd.nist.gov/800-53/Rev4/control/AT-4).

 ## Consequences for Policy Violation